edge-cloud/www.edge-cloud.net/_drafts/block-countries-with-route53.md

 ---
-title: Block access from certain countries with Route 53
+title: Block access from certain countries with Route 53 Geolocation
 author: Christian Elsen
 excerpt: Use Amazon Route 53 Geolocation Routing to block access to services from certain countries.
 Leverage RIPE Atlas to validate the setup.
 layout: single